 Add half a cup of bicarbonate of soda (baking soda) to your machine’s powder drawer to boost your detergent’s effectiveness, especially if your laundry is dirty or soiled.

 These days, most detergents (eco or not) are rated to work well in cold water washes, and most washing machines will have a 20C (65F) wash cycle for average cotton washes.

-Colder wash cycles are usually shorter for a simple wash, but for heavily soiled clothes you may want to give your load a longer wash cycle or a pre-rinse first to get the most out of your detergent.
+Colder wash cycles are usually shorter for a simple wash, but for heavily soiled clothes, you may want to give your load a longer wash cycle or a pre-rinse first to get the most out of your detergent.

 Put The Detergent Directly In The Drum

-Use a laundry dosing ball, a dosing cup, or even a small plastic (or plastic alternative!) cup or pot, fill it with your laundry detergent and throw it in the drum with your laundry.
+Use a laundry dosing ball, a dosing cup, or even a small plastic (or plastic alternative!) cup or pot, fill it with your laundry detergent, and throw it in the drum with your laundry.

-Run the machine as normal.
+Run the machine as usual.